AdityaSharma911/Vehicle-Informatics/README.md

-# Real Time Vechile Detection(Author: Diwas Pandey)
+# Real Time Vechile Detection (Developer: Diwas Pandey)

 This is a simple vehicle detection project using Computer Vision..